Can you hold the same investments but with lower costs?

 WHY ARE WE DIFFERENT?

 We are not driven towards ‘commission paying’ funds, as our revenue is generated from the charging of a transparent client management fee.
-This ensures that we are providing guidance on Fund Managers and investment strategies for our individual clients, based on the actual needs of these individual clients.
+This ensures that we are providing guidance on Fund Managers and investment strategies for our individual clients, based on the actual needs and financial objectives of these individual clients.

-We are therefore not influenced by financial incentives from fund groups and as such, we can provide our guidance based solely on fund manager merit and quality
+We are therefore not influenced by financial incentives from fund groups and as such, we can provide our guidance based solely on fund manager merit, quality and the projection to meet & exceed the investment requirements and objectives of our individual clients.

 However, we have an incentive of generating superior returns as the greater return we generate for our clients, we also benefit.
 So if we can identify a way to reduce clients costs, it not only benefits the clients by them keeping more of the funds performance in their pockets…… it also benefits us.